Tavroswyn/StealthChangerDocs/docs/calibration/auto_gcode_offsets.md

-Automatic calibration uses specialized tools to measure X/Y/Z offsets more precisely and efficiently.
+Automated calibration uses specialized tools to measure X/Y/Z offsets more precisely and efficiently.
 Refer to each tool's documentation for specific calibration procedures.

 ## Available Methods